Search by name, year or event

 1936 - George VI accedes to the throne upon the abdication of his brother, Edward VIII

-1936 - Prime Minister Neville Chamberlain signs agreement with Hitler at Munich in attempt to stop outbreak of war in Europe
+1938 - Prime Minister Neville Chamberlain signs agreement with Adolf Hitler at Munich in an attempt to stop outbreak of war in Europe

 1940 - Retreating British troops evacuated from beaches of Dunkirk as Germans advance.